datatribe-collective-labs/football-analytics/README.md

 <!-- <br> -->

 ## Problem Statement
 Football leagues evolve every week, with each matchday determining league positions, manager performance views, and players' impact.
-However, stakeholders often rely on fragmented reports that fail to capture how performance changes week by week and what drives those changes.
+However, stakeholders often rely on fragmented reports which often take time and fail to capture how performance changes week by week and what drives those changes in one piece.
 This creates a challenge for decision-makers who need to **speedily** assess:
 - how league standings shift after each weekend,
 - whether managers are maintaining or improving their win effectiveness over time,